 There was a slight decrease in the number of full-time equivalent staff (FTE) from 222.5 in 2014/15 to 221 in 2015/16.
-Our workforce generational profile has remained consistent over the past five years; however with 42% of staff in the Veteran and Baby Boomer categories it highlights the ageing nature of our workforce.
+Our workforce generational profile has remained consistent over the past five years; however with 42 per cent of staff in the Veteran and Baby Boomer categories it highlights the ageing nature of our workforce.
 This is consistent with other Rural Councils across Victoria (source MAV Human Resource Management Benchmarking Survey Report 2015).
-Staff turnover increased to 11.3% from 8.5%, which is consistent with general variations over the past five years.
+Staff turnover increased to 11.3 per cent from 8.5 per cent, which is consistent with general variations over the past five years.

-The workforce is predominantly permanent full-time at 68% with 29% permanent parttime and 3% casual.
-Employment type by gender indicates that males constitute 67% of permanent full-time roles whilst females are strongly represented in part-time and casual work at 89% and 78% respectively.
+The workforce is predominantly permanent full-time at 68 per cent, with 29 per cent permanent part-time and 3 per cent casual.
+Employment type by gender indicates that males constitute 67 per cent of permanent full-time roles whilst females are strongly represented in part-time and casual work at 89 per cent and 78 per cent respectively.
 The gender profile and composition of the workforce is reflective of the typical contemporary workforce and has remained consistent over the past five years.

-See Workforce tables and graphs on pages 29 to 31.
+See Workforce tables and graphs on pages 31 and 32.